The Top 5 Questions I Get Asked As A Breakup Coach (And My Honest Answers)

 5. I already felt better, why am I crying nonstop again?

-Healing has no deadline and it’s definitely not linear.
+Healing has no deadline, and it’s not linear.
 Here are a few examples of what healing can look like:

 Here’s my answer: Going through different types of emotions is a sign of progress, not regression.
 It’s a process called recycling — you’ll recycle memories that have been triggered by whatever reason.
 Maybe you’ve walked past your favorite restaurant, or perhaps you don’t see any connection.

-And that’s okay, you don’t have to know.
+And that’s OK, you don’t have to know.

 You’ve already worked through the first bits and are now strong enough to deal with the residuals.
 Your body wouldn’t have them show up if you weren’t ready for them.
 It will only give you what your nervous system is capable of feeling at this very moment.

 Remember: The emotions that are showing up are cycling through your system anyway.
-If you don’t let them come up now (and suppress or judge them), they’ll only come back later in your life.
+If you don’t let them come up now (and suppress or judge them), they’ll only come back later in your life, as shown by a study of the cognitive consequences of emotion suppression.

 As you can see from the most common breakup questions, you’re not alone.
 We all have the same thoughts popping up, questioning our very existence and self-worth.